2007

 ● 12-30-2007: Coffee is happy juice.

-● An artist is not as bad as his worst work; rather, he’s as good as his best work.
+● An artist is not as bad as his worst work; he’s as good as his best work.

 [Later note (4-8-2024): A criminal is as bad as his worst crime; an artist is as good as his best art.]